 References to the Presentation Library in this document refer to its Part I unless otherwise stated.
+Also, the Presentation Library is sometimes abridged to "PresLib".

 1.4.3 Amending the Colour & Symbol Specifications and the Presentation Library

 1.4.3.1 In the life of each edition of S-52, amendments to the structure of the Presentation Library which might affect the ECDIS software (for example changing the number of fields in the look-up tables, or changing the logic of a conditional symbology procedure) will be avoided as far as possible.
 However incremental changes to detail in these Specifications and the Presentation Library will be required.